Lessons and Camps

 Helping to elevate your skiing or riding experience and create lifelong memories!

 Sugarbush Resort’s motto is “Be Better Here”.
 Our passionate coaches are excited to help everyone “Be Better”.
 They are trained to help all ages and abilities.
-From a skier or rider’s first moments on snow to the expert adventures found on Sugarbush’s exceptional terrain, we will help elevate your experience and create lifelong memories.
-Please note that advance reservations of at least 48 hours are required for all lessons this season.rich-text, responsive-table
+From a skier or rider’s first moments on snow to the expert adventures found on Sugarbush’s exceptional terrain, we will help elevate your experience and create lifelong memories.rich-text, responsive-table

 Safety, Fun & Learning